Thanks to all the Fiddle Hell friends who joined us at our 26th Fiddle Hell in November in Westford, MA

 In 2019, we had 800+ musicians as attendees at the fifteenth Fiddle Hell Massachusetts, held at the Westford Regency Inn & Conference Center in Westford, MA.
 Participants came from as far away as Scotland, Germany, Canada, California, Alabama, Michigan, Texas and Florida, and from as near as Westford, MA, itself.
 They played and learned in many styles - New England, Irish, Scottish, Cape Breton, Southern Old-TIme, Bluegrass, French Canadian, Jazz, Swing, Scandinavian, Klezmer, Blues, Electric, World, and more.
 Many tunes were taught, along with the stylistic details of the different traditions.
 In-depth workshops on techniques covered jamming, learning by ear, backing up singers, music theory, bowing patterns, improvisation, looping, and much more.
 Informal hallway jams in 9 "jam spots" were active through most of the day and night.
 For attendees, instructors, and staff, 2019 was a Fiddle Hell to remember!

-We re-started Fiddle Hell in-person in November, 2022, in Westford, MA, and enjoyed it again in November of 2023 and 2024.
-Each time, more than 500 happy musicans gathered for concerts, workshops, and jams (guided and informal).
+We re-started Fiddle Hell in-person in November, 2022, in Westford, MA, and enjoyed it again in November of 2023 and 2024 and 2025.
+Each time, more than 600 happy musicans gathered for concerts, workshops, and jams (guided and informal).
 Many tunes flew by, and it was great to be together in person.
-And it's returning November 13-16, 2025!
+The Westford Regency location is being torn down, so 2026 in-person location, dates, and format are to be determined.

 Common Tunes